Working With Art Clay Copper

 Place your dried design on a piece of stainless or glass plate while still warm.
 Leave for a couple of seconds, then remove your piece from the plate.
 If you do not see any vapour cloud on the plate where the piece was, drying is completed.

 Drying guideline for drying a piece up to 1mm thick, 5g (if the piece is larger than this size, drying will need more time):

-Electric Hot Plate – More than 10 mins at 150°C/302°F
+Electric hot plate: more than 10 mins at 150°C/302°F

-Electric Kiln – More than 10 mins at 150°C/302°F
+Electric kiln: more than 10 mins at 150°C/302°F

-Natural Air Dry Method – More than 24 hours
+Natural air-dry method: more than 24 hours

-***DO NOT dry the art clay copper over 250°C/482°F, or the binder will be destroyed during drying and deform the shape in the firing process.***
+Important: Do not dry the art clay copper over 250°C/482°F, or the binder will be destroyed during drying and deform the shape in the firing process.

 For use and proper, environmentally friendly disposal of the pickling solution follow the instructions included with the product.

-If you have any further questions, feel free to call our friendly team who will be more than happy to give you some advice through Facebook, Twitter, Email or simply calling us on 01872 573888 8.30am-4.30pm.
+If you have any questions, feel free to get in touch with our friendly team who will be more than happy to give you advice over email or on the phone.